nabeelarif/minimal-mistakes/_posts/2016-10-25-atomic-vs-nonatomic.md

 Cons: Thread safety is not guaranteed

 # TODO
-- [ ] Thread safe vs Read/Write Safe
+- [] Thread safe vs Read/Write Safe
-- [ ] When is code created for properties i.e how & getter and setter code is created?
+- [] When is code created for properties i.e how & getter and setter code is created?
-- [ ] When to use atomic vs non-atomic some solid rules?
+- [] When to use atomic vs non-atomic some solid rules?
-- [ ] Detailed Pros & Cons
+- [] Detailed Pros & Cons
+- [] Multi-threading on Single CPU vs Multiple threads

 # Further Reading
 - [TMI #1: Objective-C Property Attributes](https://realm.io/news/tmi-objective-c-property-attributes/)